stmilne/icds_docs_v2/docs/packages/anaconda.md

 which you select from the "Environment type" dropdown menu that appears as you configure the session.

-To use your own previously created conda environment within a Jupyter Server session, select instead "Use custom text field", which will contain
+To use your own conda environment in a Jupyter Server session, select "Use custom text field", which will contain

 ```
 module load anaconda3
 ```

 For this to work, the `ipykernel` package must be installed into your environment beforehand.
-To do this, within a terminal session execute the following:
+To do this, in a terminal session execute:

 ```
 conda activate <environment>